Anti-Virus and Anti-Spyware Software

 1. What is a virus?

-A virus is a parasitic executable program written intentionally to enter a computer without the user's permission or knowledge, and avoid detection.
+A virus is a parasitic executable program written intentionally to enter a computer and avoid detection without the user's permission or knowledge.
 The word parasitic is used because the virus attaches to files or boot sectors and replicates itself, thus continuing to spread.
 Though some viruses do little but replicate, others can cause serious damage or affect program and system performance.

 2. What is a computer worm?